Alex is a School of Visual Arts graduate with a passion for media, writing and animation. He writes reviews for film, television, and games.

 Abs-olute Likable Characters

 With a straightforward story, it is worth mentioning that this series is also character driven.
 The main and most developed character is Hibiki Sakura.
 Initially, she joined Silverman Gym to desperately slim down for a supermodel-like physique and attention from boys.
-She was getting even uncomfortable after seeing much bulky members and constantly tiring out in the gym.
-But, thanks with Machio and Akemi's guidance, Hibiki gradually became humble and gets positively motivated into fitness.
+She was getting even uncomfortable after seeing much bulkier members and constantly tiring out in the gym.
+But, thanks to Machio and Akemi's guidance, Hibiki gradually became humble and gets positively motivated into fitness.
 Outside her voracious appetite, Hibiki is also an avid movie fan and has a hidden strength talent whether it is punching a boxing bag or arm-wrestling.
-She could be a personification on an individual dealing with gym myths and truths.
-Soryuin Akemi is the alethic, model student whom Hibiki befriends with.
+She could be a personification of an individual dealing with gym myths and truths.
+Soryuin Akemi is the athletic model student whom Hibiki befriends with.
 Once you get past her obsession with muscles, she is charismatic and highly knowledgeable about the art of diet and exercise.
 Her motivation for joining Silverman Gym is to live a healthy and "macho" lifestyle.
-Another connection that this show and Kengan Ashura have is that Akemi is the younger sister of Soryuin Shion from Kengan Ashura, whom surprisingly has a muscle fetish as well.
+Another connection that this show and Kengan Ashura have is that Akemi is the younger sister of Soryuin Shion from Kengan Ashura, who surprisingly has a muscle fetish as well.

 Uehara Ayaka is Hibiki's classmate and best friend.
 At school, they could hang out and watch action movies together.
 At home, her family owns a boxing gym where she has naturally trained for years, despite being forced, and dons a set of abs.
-Other than that, Ayaka's talent helped inspired Hibiki to continuing exercise and hoping to be like her.
-Tachibana Satomi is Hibiki's homeroom teacher and the straight person of the show...until, we discover she is a secret cosplayer and joined Silverman Gym to weight down and fit her costumes without her students knowing.
+Other than that, Ayaka's talent helped inspired Hibiki to continue exercising and hoping to be like her.
+Tachibana Satomi is Hibiki's homeroom teacher and the straight person of the show...until we discover she is a secret cosplayer and joined Silverman Gym to lose weight and fit her costumes without her students knowing.
 Gina Boyd is the foreign transfer student from Russia who is competitive and trains in Sambo.
 After a while, she is a nice person who adores Japanese culture, especially cosplay.
 All of these characters have one thing in common: motivation.
 Sure, while some of these characters would be considered tropes and archetypes, they are likable that audiences could easily relate to.

-And then, we have the most charming and funniest character Machio Naruzo.
+And then, we have the most charming and funniest character; Machio Naruzo.
 Besides being a personal trainer and his muscles constantly ripping his clothes off, he is very kind and helpful for those that they are trying their best at the gym.
-His bodybuilding mentor was the above-noted Barnold Shortsinator where Machio would get serious whenever he feels his presence.
+His bodybuilding mentor was the above-noted Barnold Shortsinator; Machio would get serious whenever he felt his presence.
 As for the rest of the characters, they have more depth in the manga, but not much personality in the anime.
 Uehara Nana is Ayaka's intense older sister, Aina Rumika and the mysterious Kure Yakusha are Satomi's friends, Deire Kutaro is the scheming TV director, and Jason Sgatham is Barnold's secretary.
 They had something going, but you won't remember a thing about them.

 Lastly, the anime was dubbed by Funimation nearly simultaneously as the Japanese version was airing.
 When comparing both versions, the English dub relies more on puns and admittedly some legit funny dialogue from the characters and Narrator.
 Sure, anime communities have polarized opinions on dubbed anime, depending on what company distributes what.
 To the dub's credit, it sounded like the cast and crew were having fun with localizing the show.
 The voice acting is not bad either.
 Okay, Jessica Cavanagh's delivery as Aina sounds wooden and Stephen Fu's performance as Machio sounds a little young (although that voice may be intentional to visually contrast his normal and buff physique).
 Despite that, the voice actors did what deliver what was given to them, with Alexis Tipton sporting an excellent Russian dialect to her performance as Gina and Ian Sinclair having a blast as the Narrator.

 Overall, How Heavy Are the Dumbbells You Lift? is a distinctive anime that will help people get up and going.
-It is disappointing that it lasted one season with a rushed ending, bland minor characters and hit-and-miss English dub voice acting.
+It is disappointing that it lasted one season with a rushed ending, bland minor characters, and hit-and-miss English dub voice acting.
 On the other hand, the show maintains its footing by being straight-to-the-point, thorough animation, informative and funny at the same time, and endearing characters.
 For those that want to start a new healthy lifestyle, this anime will be their inspiration.
-The on-going manga is also an recommendation afterwards.
+The ongoing manga is also a recommendation afterward.
 For those that are uninterested and just want to have a fun time, it is passable enough.
 The series is currently available on the Funimation and Amazon streaming sites and recently got a Blu-Ray release with neat bonus features, including a two-part training featurette.
 And remember: Nice bulk!